enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-i/approximating-memory-and-time-required-by-data-types.md

 For example, when talking about moving from end to end within an array, it makes sense to say that the number of operations is bounded by the number of items in the array, or `O(n)`.
 Moreover, the insertion operation is bounded by the same function, `O(n)`, as inserting at index 0 means performing additional *n* operations for moving all of the items to the right.

 For comparison, visiting every node in a linked list is also a linear operation (`O(n)`).
 Inserting, however, does not depend on the size of the list, but on the number of the immediate neighbors, which is a constant relative to the size[2].
-Therefore, the insertion operation is bounded by the constant function, `O(1)`.
+Therefore, the insertion operation is bounded by the constant function, `O(1)`[3].

-NOTE:In a singly linked list, adding after a node is a O(1) operation however adding before a node is a O(n) operation.

 ---
 ## Practice